kxz/omnipresence/docs/api.rst

 .. describe:: unknown

-   Represents a message not of one of the above types.
+   Represents a message not of one of the above types, or that could not be correctly parsed.
    :py:attr:`~.Message.subaction` is the IRC command name or numeric.
    :py:attr:`~.Message.content` is a string containing any trailing arguments.